DearDoc-Development/ai-chat-llm-benchmark/README.md

 - Gemini 1.5 Flash
 - Claude 3.5 Sonnet

+Other models have been tested as well, but not evaluated:
+- GPT 4o Mini

 ### Data Collection

 For each interaction step, the following data were collected: